US charges 3 in plot to kill Iranian-American author in NYC

 Iran’s mission to the United Nations did not immediately respond to a request for comment on the charges.
 Iranian state media did not immediately acknowledge the alleged plot late Friday.

-While the man who allegedly orchestrated the plot lives in Iran, the indictment does not directly blame the country’s theocracy for being behind the alleged murder-for-hire plot.
+While the man who allegedly orchestrated the plot lives in Iran, the indictment does not directly accuse the country’s theocracy of being behind the alleged murder-for-hire.

+Still, the case “follows a disturbing pattern of Iranian government-sponsored efforts to kill, torture, and intimidate into silence activists for speaking out for the fundamental rights and freedoms of Iranians around the world,” White House national security adviser Jake Sullivan said.

 “The government of Iran has previously targeted dissidents around the world, including the victim, who oppose the regime’s violations of human rights,” Attorney General Merrick Garland said in announcing the charges.

 He said “individuals in Iran” had tasked the defendants with carrying out the plot to kill the activist.
-Federal officials also learned that photos were taken of the activist’s home.
+Federal officials also learned that photos were taken of her home.

 “The victim publicized the Iranian government’s human rights abuses, discriminatory treatment of women, suppression of democratic participation and expression and use of arbitrary imprisonment, torture and execution,” Garland said.
-“This activity posed such a threat to the government of Iran that the chief judge of Iran’s Revolutionary courts warned that anyone who sent videos to the victim criticizing the regime would be sentenced to prison.”
+In 2019, “this activity posed such a threat to the government of Iran that the chief judge of Iran’s Revolutionary courts warned that anyone who sent videos to the victim criticizing the regime would be sentenced to prison.”

 In 2021, an Iranian intelligence official and three others were charged with plotting to kidnap the victim, he said.